Who Is Eminem’s Ex-Wife And What Is Her Troubling Past?

 A post shared by Slim (@thereal_slimshady72) on

-“Yes, I drank, I took pills and I hit the gas and aimed for a pole,” Eminem’s ex-wife told 95.5 WIKQI”s Mojo in the Morning.
+“Yes, I drank, I took pills and I hit the gas and aimed for a pole,” Eminem’s ex-wife told 95.5 WIKQI’s Mojo in the Morning.
 As a result, Kim Scott had a concussion and broken bones, however, the damage she intended to do to herself was much worse.
 Apparently, she did not expect to get out of the situation in one piece, much less alive.

 Eminem’s ex-wife also revealed to the radio station that she and Marshall Mathers are “really close friends.”
 She later added that “we’re just trying to raise our kids together and make it as normal for them as possible.”